 SSB-based Beam Failure Detection is based on the CD-SSB associated to the initial DL BWP and can be configured for the initial DL BWPs, for DL BWPs containing the CD-SSB associated to the initial DL BWP, and, if supported, for DL BWPs not containing the CD-SSB associated to the initial DL BWP.
 Besides, SSB-based Beam Failure Detection can be also performed based on the non-cell defining SSB, if configured for the active DL BWP.
 Beam Failure Detection can be also performed based on CSI-RS, if configured for the active DL BWP.

-After beam failure is detected on PCell, the UE:
+After beam failure is detected on SpCell, the UE:

-- triggers beam failure recovery by initiating a Random Access procedure on the PCell;
+- triggers beam failure recovery by initiating a Random Access procedure on the SpCell;

 - selects a suitable beam to perform beam failure recovery (if the gNB has provided dedicated Random Access resources for certain beams, those will be prioritized by the UE).

-- includes an indication of a beam failure on PCell in a BFR MAC CE if the Random Access procedure involves contention-based random access.
+- includes an indication of a beam failure on SpCell in a BFR MAC CE if the Random Access procedure involves contention-based random access.

-Upon completion of the Random Access procedure, beam failure recovery for PCell is considered complete.
+Upon completion of the Random Access procedure, beam failure recovery for SpCell is considered complete.

 After beam failure is detected on an SCell, the UE: